The Bronze Age

 A Focus in the Uplands?

 Much of the evidence we see above comes from the sparse upland areas which surround the Cynon Valley.
-It is apparent these areas were used for traveling across Wales, perhaps because they offered clear fields of view, and following ridges clear routes would appear.
-It is also apparent many burial cairns were erected in the uplands, perhaps again because of their prominent positions.
-What we do not know however is how much activity took place in the lowlands on the valley floor.
-Maybe the centuries of human habitation, and more recently the exploitation of coal has made it harder to understand the evidence from lower down in the valley?
-Like many aspects of archaeology, our discoveries create many more questions, which have yet to be answered.
+It is apparent people used these areas for traveling across Wales, perhaps because they offered clear fields of view, and, following ridges, clear routes would have then appeared.
+It is also apparent that many burial cairns were erected in the uplands, perhaps again because of their prominent positions.
+What we do not know, however, is how much activity took place in the lowlands on the valley floor.
+Maybe the centuries of human habitation, and, more recently, the exploitation of coal has made it harder to understand the evidence from lower down in the valley?
+Like many aspects of archaeology, our discoveries create many more questions, which are as yet unanswered.

 Our archaeological journey into the Cynon Valley continues into the Iron Age.
-There is no clear boundary between the Bronze age and Iron Age, the period is diffuse, and much would remain similar for people of the time.
-The advent of Iron would come to define the next age.
-Here in the Cynon Valley, we would find one of the most significant discoveries from Prehistoric Wales, maybe even Britain, the Llyn Fawr hoard.
+There is no clear boundary between the Bronze Age and the Iron Age as the period is diffuse and much would remain similar for people of the time.
+The advent of iron would come to define the next age.
+Here in the Cynon Valley, we would find one of the most significant discoveries from prehistoric Wales, maybe even Britain, in the Llyn Fawr hoard.